ali5ter/gcode-sender/README.md

 implement a simple jog system devined with waypoints and stream some g-code to get said ShapeOko to dance.

-Warning: This is all command line and nothing as user-friendly as the [Universal G-Code Sender](https://github.com/winder/Universal-G-Code-Sender)
+Warning: This is all command line (bash actually) and nothing as user-friendly as the [Universal G-Code Sender](https://github.com/winder/Universal-G-Code-Sender)

 Status